robocube/rcl/README.md

     eval {z:1 + 20} -> {z:21}

-Yield (&lt-) evaluates the value on the right and makes it the result of evaluation:
+Yield (&lt;-) evaluates the value on the right and makes it the result of evaluation:

     eval {<-1 + 20} -> 21